Allis-Chalmers: Industrial and power house equipment

 Allis Chalmers marketed a full line of Industrial and Power House equipment, including turbo generators and medium voltage switchgear.
 In the 1920s through the 1960s AC Power House and Industrial equipment was competitive with industry giants like General Electric and Westinghouse.
-As early as the 1920s AC was manufacturing multi MVA hydro-electric generators and turbines, many of which remain in service today (Louisville Gas & Electric Ohio Falls units 1–8, 8MW low head turbines and Kentucky Utilities Dix Dam units 1–3, 11MVA 300 RPM generators).
+As early as the 1920s AC was manufacturing multi MVA hydro-electric generators and turbines, many of which remain in service (Louisville Gas & Electric Ohio Falls units 1–8, 8MW low head turbines and Kentucky Utilities Dix Dam units 1–3, 11MVA 300 RPM generators).

 Allis Chalmers manufactured several lines of medium voltage switchgear, such as the HF and MA lines.
 The HF line competed with the General Electric "AM" Magneblast line of vertical-lift medium-voltage switchgear.
 The MA line was a competitor of the ITE "HK" line of horizontal-racking medium-voltage switchgear.

 Allis-Chalmers produced a line of substation transformers, voltage regulators, and distribution transformers.